Envian/xiv-criterion-na-strats/guides/_ew/aai/statice/dartboard-2.md

 > correct tile.
 >
 > *One of the defamation players will run directly into a fireball spoke.
 This
-> is fine, the snapshot is ahead of the animation.*
+> is fine as long as they don't use sprint.
+The snapshot is ahead of the
+> animation.*

 ![](./timeline-3.png)